Bray’s release, WWE concern, WWE gold medal

 WWE SummerSlam concerns?

-Word broke earlier this week that with the spike of COVID cases again, WWE is worried that SummerSlam may be moved from Allegiant Stadium in Las Vegas.
+Word broke earlier last week that with the spike of COVID cases again, WWE is worried that SummerSlam may be moved from Allegiant Stadium in Las Vegas.

 Some feel WWE will be off the road again sooner than later and the higher-ups are already looking into a potentially new ThunderDome location.